Cover design

 Bonus Material

 To supplement the documentary, the CD-ROM portion of Disc 2 contains a wealth of reference material.
-Click to get full listing of Bonus Material.
 This includes:

-• the complete transcript of the documentary (in Adobe Acrobat format)
+• the complete transcript of the documentary (in PDF format)

 • over 8 hours of un-edited interview (in MP3 format)

-• two fully-searchable (Adobe Acrobat) on-screen read-only versions of Bruce Norman's book "Here's Looking at You: the story of British TV 1908-1939"
+• two fully-searchable (PDF) on-screen read-only versions of Bruce Norman’s book “Here’s Looking at You: the story of British TV 1908-1939”

 For the first time, the Complete Collection of restored 30-line TV recordings (spanning 1927-1935) can be seen in their entirety.
 Along with a short film on the work of restoration, and extracts from a 1967 remake of the first British TV play (as a joint BBC-Baird production) there are over 52 minutes of MPEG-1 video clips to explore.